defenseunicorns/uds-cli/README.md

 ## Zarf Integration
 UDS CLI includes a vendored version of Zarf inside of its binary.
 To use Zarf, simply run `uds zarf <command>`.
 For example, to create a Zarf package, run `uds zarf create <dir>`, or to use the [airgap tooling](https://docs.zarf.dev/docs/the-zarf-cli/cli-commands/zarf_tools) that Zarf provides, run `uds zarf tools <cmd>`.

+## Dev Mode
+Dev mode allows you to speed up dev cycles when developing and testing bundles. `uds dev deploy` allows you to deploy a UDS bundle in dev mode.
+If you are missing a local zarf package, this command will create that zarf package for you assuming that your `zarf.yaml` file and zarf package are expected in the same directory.
+It will then create your bundle and deploy your zarf packages in [YOLO](https://docs.zarf.dev/docs/faq#what-is-yolo-mode-and-why-would-i-use-it) mode, eliminating the need to do a `zarf init`

+> Note: currently dev mode only works with local bundles